We've independently reviewed this article to make sure it's as accurate as we can make it.

-To convert a freezer into a fridge, you need to purchase a refrigerator thermostat and install it in place of your freezer thermostat.
-By purchasing the right thermostat, you can control the freezer to temperatures that are more accustomed to a fridge.
+To convert a freezer into a refrigerator, you need to purchase a refrigerator thermostat and install it in place of your freezer thermostat.
+By changing the thermostat within the appliance, you can adapt the freezer to operate at refrigerator-like temperatures.

 Ready to get even more fridge space in your home?
 Then let’s dive straight in.

 First, you want to make sure there isn’t any power going into your freezer.
-You’ll be messing with some of the electrical wires in the appliance and having the unit on would cause significant harm.
+You’ll be messing with some electrical wires in the appliance, and having the unit on would cause significant harm.

 The only real difference causing the temperature changes in a fridge and freezer is the thermostats.
 They regulate the temperatures inside the units, so by switching out the freezer thermostat for a fridge, you can convert the entire appliance.